awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ## Prerequisites for Amazon RDS Oracle integration with Amazon S3<a name="oracle-s3-integration.preparing"></a>

-To work with Amazon RDS for Oracle integration with Amazon S3, the Amazon RDS DB instance must have access to an Amazon S3 bucket\.
-For this, you create an AWS Identity and Access Management \(IAM\) policy and an IAM role\.
+For Amazon RDS for Oracle to integrate with Amazon S3, the Amazon RDS DB instance must have access to an Amazon S3 bucket\.
+Prepare for the integration as follows:

+1. Create an AWS Identity and Access Management \(IAM\) policy with the permissions required to transfer files from your bucket to RDS\.

+   To create the policy, you need the Amazon Resource Name \(ARN\) value for your bucket\.
+Also, RDS for Oracle supports SSE\-KMS and SSE\-S3 encryption\.
+If your bucket is encrypted, you need the ARN for your AWS KMS key\.
+For more information, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/serv-side-encryption.html) in the *Amazon Simple Storage Service Console User Guide*\.
+**Note**
+An Oracle DB instance can't access Amazon S3 buckets encrypted with SSE\-C\.

+1. Create an IAM role, attach your new policy to it, and then attach the role to your Oracle DB instance\.
+The status of the DB instance must be `available`\.

 The Amazon VPC used by your DB instance doesn't need to provide access to the Amazon S3 endpoints\.

-**Note**
-To add a role to a DB instance, the status of the DB instance must be `available`\.

 ### Console<a name="oracle-s3-integration.preparing.console"></a>